lepisma/lepisma.github.io/_posts/2015-12-21-white-rhino.md

 <img src="/images/posts/rhino/head.jpg" style="float:right">
 </figure>

-<span class="dropcap">I</span>n case you didn't know *"there are only 3 northern
+<span class="dropcap">I</span>n case you didn't know '*there are only 3 northern
-white rhinos left on the planet"*.
+white rhinos left on the planet*'.
 There were 5 since I started counting.
 One died
 [earlier this year](http://edition.cnn.com/2015/07/29/world/northern-rhino-dies/).
 Another one,